-The Toronto Marathon (taking place this year on May 6) marks the official start of running season (pending any more random ice storms that Mother Nature may throw our way), and Toronto locals and visitors alike are taking to city streets and trails in full force.
+The Toronto Marathon, which annually takes place in early May, marks the start of running season, and Toronto locals and visitors alike generally take to city streets and trails in full force to celebrate.

 Whether you’re the type of traveler who packs a pair of sneakers everywhere you go or you’re looking to start the practice, here are some of the best trails to explore in Canada’s most multicultural city.